bennettslin/bycombo_app/FAREWELL_TO_ZILLOW.md

 I spent the first years of my adult life in the Bay Area, playing in a band with friends.
 We weren't big by any means, but people we didn't know would know who we were.
 I'd walk into a party and overhear, "Hey, that's the Yearlings singer."
 I thought this was the most amazing feeling ever, and I wanted more of it!
 For some reason… my friends didn't.
 So after years of going nowhere, I decided to strike out on my own.
 The plan was to spend five years making a demo so epic that it was guaranteed to get noticed.

 It worked.
 The demo attracted some record labels.
 But they needed to see that I had a working band.
 And as I quickly found out, it's hard to get others to join when: they aren't your close friends; they didn't contribute to the demo themselves; and, the music is so complex that it's difficult to learn.
 I just couldn't keep a band together long enough, and the talks fizzled.
-(Fun fact: Right after Jagjaguwar gave up on us, they signed Bon Iver.)
+(Fun fact: After Jagjaguwar gave up on us, they signed Bon Iver.)

 The grad school part

 Not knowing what else to do, I moved to New York and got an MA in music composition.
 I then decided to get a PhD in music theory.
 The choice was between FSU and UW.
-I was torn, but my girlfriend at the time was from Little Rock, and she had no desire to live in the South again.
+I was genuinely torn, but my girlfriend at the time was from Little Rock, and she had no desire to live in the South again.
 So… Seattle it was!
 (Chelsea and Stephens have confirmed that Little Rock is indeed part of the South.
 They have yet to confirm if Tallahassee is also part of the South.)

 Unfortunately, my advisor retired as soon as I arrived at UW, and no one else specialized in the neo-Riemannian theory that I came to study.
 In fact, I later learned that it's a bit controversial among music theorists, and some of the other professors were openly indifferent to it.